 |High school diploma/ GED||5,600 hours (estimated four years)|

-For the CCSP, there is a test that needs to be completed and references that need to be submitted to meet certification requirements.
+For the CCSP, there is a test that needs to be completed to meet certification requirements.

-The course is offered in a convenient hybrid format to suit the varying needs and schedules of participants.
-This format includes the online coursework as well as two 2-day trips for face-to-face meetings at the University of Wisconsin–Madison.**
+The course is offered in a remote format to suit the varying needs and schedules of participants.
+This format includes the online coursework as well as two 2-day trips for zoom meetings.

 May 31 - Sept.
 9, 2022